datacamp-content-public/courses-introduction-to-keras-in-python-miguel-esteban/slides/chapter_1_4aa97343ec6ed6da2044ce7c1bf8ab70.md

 ```

 `@script`
-Now you've learned the basics it's time to have some fun with this new architecture you've learned.
+Now you've learned the basics, it's time to have some fun with this new architecture you've learned.